Join the Best Doctorate Program of Acupuncture & Integrative Medicine (DAIM)

 Qing Ma

-DAIM Accreditation
+DAHM Accreditation

 Alhambra Medical University and its following programs are accredited by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM):

-Master of Acupuncture with a Chinese herbal medicine specialization (offered in English and Mandarin) [currently named Master of Science in Traditional Asian Medicine]
+[Formerly named Master of Science in Traditional Asian Medicine]

 ACAHM does not accredit any programs at the undergraduate/bachelor level.

-DAIM Faculty
+DAHM Faculty

 Dr. Yue Lu